seamusdemora/PiFormulae/SambaFileSharing.md

     only guest = no
     create mask = 0700
     directory mask = 0700
-    force user = pi
+    force user = pi           # if you are not user pi, change this to your user name

-The default `smb.conf` in Raspbian contains a number of settings that are not clear to me.
-Rather than wade through that, consider downloading and using this [minimal `smb.conf` file](seamus_smb.conf).
-As of this writing, it works on my RPi and supports my Mac client.
-Alternatively, refer to the Samba project's configuration guide to [Setting up Samba as a Standalone Server](https://wiki.samba.org/index.php/Setting_up_Samba_as_a_Standalone_Server).
+Note that the `smb.conf` file being modified here is the one that was installed by `apt` in Step 2 on a standard 'bookworm Lite' distro obtained from the raspberrypi.com website.
+I mention this to call attention to the fact that there are [***many*** possible settings for `smb.conf` files](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html).
+If you need to do something *"more elaborate"*, you may wish to peruse this link.
+If not, suggest you refer to the Samba project's configuration guide: [Setting up Samba as a Standalone Server](https://wiki.samba.org/index.php/Setting_up_Samba_as_a_Standalone_Server).

-One other item from the configuration file: the `[homes]` directive under the `Share Definitions` section implements a feature that you may find useful. __If enabled, `/home/pi` is exported as a Samba share!__ This only works if you log in as the `pi` user (as we do here).
-It's not enabled here, but you may enable it by uncommenting the appropriate lines in `smb.conf`, beginning with the `[homes]` directive.
+One other item to note from the `smb.conf` file: the `[homes]` directive under the `Share Definitions` section implements a feature that you may find useful. __If left enabled (i.e. the default), `/home/pi` is exported as a 'read-only' Samba share!__  If you don't want this, you may delete or comment the lines in the `[homes]` directive.

-To use this configuration file, complete any edits you wish to make in `smb.conf`, verify that the backup file you created earlier is still in place, and save the edited file to `etc/samba/smb.conf`

 #### 3.b Add user `pi` to Samba's password database file